 Authentication Service

-If a Kubernetes Service has multiple ports, the first port is used by default.
-If you want to use another port, you need to create an additional Kubernetes Service in a Container Service for Kubernetes (ACK) cluster and use only the desired port.
+If a Kubernetes Service has multiple ports, the gateway uses the first port by default.
+To use a different port, create a separate Kubernetes Service in ACK that exposes only the target port.

 Authentication API